| Ancient Ships: The Ships of AntiquityMerchant Vessels and Pleasure Craft of the 2nd and 1st Millennia

 lead to powers of observation, records keeping , memory banks of

+comparative data and the art of deductive reasoning.
 As a prime example of this concept we are fortunate to have a moment

 frozen in time on the island of Santorini, which was covered by

+the volcanic eruption of Thera in approximately 1625 BCE.
 Because the ancient city was covered completely in Volcanic ash

 the location became a time capsule waiting to be opened upon discovery.